 You can use LinkedIn’s targeting features to select your audience based on filters like company, education, location, and industry.
 Once you have filtered through your audience, go ahead and segment them.
 Then, share the event across your network and through InMail, and consider inviting your LinkedIn connections directly for a more personal touch.

-Keep in mind that LinkedIn has invitation limits and temporary account restrictions (usually removed within one week) if you exceed them.
+Keep in mind that LinkedIn has invitation limits with 1000 event invites per organizer, admin, or attendee each week.
+Temporary account restrictions (usually removed within one week) are imposed if you exceed them.
 These limits are set to safeguard member experience and the relevance of requests.

 LinkedIn imposes a network limit of 30,000 1st-degree connections in order to promote building meaningful connections.